Intensive Outpatient Treatment

 First Step provides Substance Abuse Intensive Outpatient Programs at all our locations.
 The IOP programs typically have the client start for the first 2 months or so attending group every Monday, Tuesday, and Thursday night from 6-9 pm.
-If it is more convenient for someone to attend day-time treatment, First Step in Raleigh offers IOP treatment on Monday, Wednesday and Friday from 9:00 am to 12:00 pm.
-We stress total abstinence from all mind-altering substances and building a strong support network through client attendance and participation in outside self-help groups.
+If it is more convenient for someone to attend day-time treatment, First Step in Raleigh and Durham offers morning IOP treatment groups on Monday, Wednesday and Friday from 9:00 am to 12:00 pm.
+We stress total abstinence from all mind-altering substances during the course of treatment and building a strong support network through client attendance and participation in outside self-help groups.
 First Step’s IOP program relies mainly on the power of the group therapy modality and employs cognitive-behavioral and motivational enhancement therapeutic techniques.
 We stress the progressive nature of the disease of addiction, honest self-disclosure, client-driven feedback, and “telling on the disease” of addiction.
 Above all, we stress the recovery progression of sobriety.

 Rather than sticking to a strictly didactic formula, we employ creative experiential activities during group (River of Addiction, Trust Walk, art therapy exercises, small group interaction, brainstorming, etc.) to engage the client in a dynamic learning and support environment.
 At the heart of each three-hour group session is the process portion of the group.
 Here clients are encouraged to openly share in a safe environment about their recovery achievements and pitfalls.
 Client feedback, questions, and interaction with each other are just as important as timely clinical feedback given by the counselors.
 We have a strong family program and encourage our clients to take advantage of it.
 At our Raleigh facility, we offer free educational sessions each Monday from 6-7:00 pm for family members/loved ones/members of the community.
 This is the F.A.C.E.
 Program (Family And Community Education).